 Rags to Riches

 The irritant in the pearl does nothing of its own, but out of great suffering an object of blemish-free beauty is created.
 Sin and death entered the human race through one man, Romans 5:12.
-Sinful man is flawed and without hope.
+Sinful man is flawed, without hope and has nothing to commend himself with.
+He needed a Saviour.

 The sinner has nothing to bring to Christ, except to yield up selfish desires.
-The sinner can only offer ‘filthy rags’, Isaiah 64:6.
+He can only offer ‘filthy rags’, Isaiah 64:6.
 Salvation is without money and without price, Isaiah 53:1, for it is a free gift from God, Ephesians 2:8,9.

 Hid in Christ, we become a thing of great beauty, Colossians 3:3.
-Through Christ’s sacrifice we are cleansed and can grow into His image.
+Through Christ’s sacrifice we are cleansed and can mature into His image, Philippians 3:13, being a pearl of great value.

 What makes a Pearl of Great Price?

-Large pearls are rare and therefore more valuable.
+Large pearls are rare and therefore valuable.
 It means the oyster has worked on the irritant for some time.
-Time alone develops Christians’ character as they face and overcome the trials of life.
+Time alone develops Christians’ character as they face and overcome the trials of life, as the Holy Spirit does the work of sanctification.
 It’s not works, but the depth of their faith in a loving Heavenly Father that counts, for without faith it is impossible to please God, Hebrews 11:6.

-High quality pearls with exceptional lustre, colour and surface quality, command significant prices.
-This makes them highly sought after.
+High-quality pearls with exceptional lustre, colour and surface quality, command significant prices.
 A Christian who exhibits the qualities of Christ in their life is a valuable light in a world of darkness, Matthew 5:14.
 A pearl that will shine into all eternity.
-A pearl so valuable Christ was prepared to give everything up to obtain it.
+A pearl so valuable Christ was prepared to give up His place in glory to obtain it.

 Priceless

 The amount you are prepared to pay gauges the value of something.
-The merchantman was prepared to pay whatever it took obtain the pearl..
+The merchantman was prepared to pay whatever it took possess the pearl.

-We will never fully comprehend the terrible price Christ paid for His pearl of great price.
+We can’t comprehend the terrible price Christ paid for His pearl of great price.
+The mortal mind cannot fully grasp that which is spiritual.
 The Creator became flesh and dwelt among sinful man, John 1:14, in order to pay the redemption price.
 A price that no other could pay, 1 Peter 1:19.
 Only Christ had sufficient ‘currency’, His sinless blood.
-He is the Lamb slain before the foundation of the world, Revelation 13:8.

 Hidden Treasure